-3. The MOSFET Level model parameter may be stepped, but an error will occur if the model statement has been created with parameters for level 1, 2, or 3 and the level changes to a short channel BSIM or EKV model (4, 5, 8, 14, or 49).
-These models use parameter names that are so different from the level 1, 2, and 3 models that the parameter names would be meaningless.
+3. The MOSFET Level model parameter may be stepped, but an error will occur if the model statement has been created with parameters for level 1, 2, or 3 and the level changes to a short channel BSIM, EKV, or Philips model.
+These models use different parameters than the level 1, 2, and 3 models.

 4. Linear stepping starts with the From value and adds the Step Value until it reaches the To value.
 Log stepping starts with the From value and then multiplies by the Step Value until it reaches the To value.
 A Step Value of 2 is often convenient and is called octave stepping.
 A Step Value of 10 is sometimes referred to as decade stepping.
-List stepping simply uses the values specified in the From field.
+List stepping simply uses the values specified in the List field.